How to Add Subtitles and Captions to a Video

 How to add subtitles to a youtube video

-If you’ve already created a subtitle file, click ‘Upload a file’.
+If you’ve already created a caption file, click ‘Upload a file’.

 Add subtitles to a youtube video

-Once you’ve chosen and uploaded your file, you might notice that Youtube has already auto-transcribed your subtitles in the background.
+Once you’ve chosen and uploaded your file, you might notice that Youtube auto-transcribes your captions in the background.
 While YouTube’s transcription is usually pretty close, it’s better to use your own in order to guarantee their accuracy.

 Learn how to add subtitles to a video with youtube and check their accuracy